hickory-dns/hickory-dns/crates/async-std-resolver/README.md

 This library contains implementations for IPv4 (A) and IPv6 (AAAA) resolution, more features are in the works.
 It is built on top of the [async-std](https://async.rs) async-io project, this allows it to be integrated into other systems using the async-std and futures libraries.
 The Hickory DNS [project](https://github.com/hickory-dns/hickory-dns) contains other libraries for DNS: a [client library](https://crates.io/crates/hickory-client) for raw protocol usage, a [server library](https://crates.io/crates/hickory-server) for hosting zones, and variations on the TLS implementation over [rustls](https://crates.io/crates/hickory-dns-rustls) and [native-tls](https://crates.io/crates/hickory-dns-native-tls).

-**NOTICE** This project was rebranded from Hickory DNS to Hickory DNS and has been moved to the https://github.com/hickory-dns/hickory-dns organization and repo, from `0.24` and onward.
+**NOTICE** This project was rebranded from Trust-DNS to Hickory DNS and has been moved to the https://github.com/hickory-dns/hickory-dns organization and repo, from `0.24` and onward.

 ## Features